 The cable must be provided on-site.
-The line cross section is selected in accordance with the power consumption of the heat pump (see attachment Device Information) and the applicable VDE (EN) and VNB regulations.
+The conductor cross section is selected in accordance with the power consumption of the heat pump (see attachment Device Information) and the applicable VDE (EN) and VNB regulations.
 An all-pole disconnecting device with a contact gap of at least 3 mm (e.g. utility blocking contactor or power contactor) must be installed in the heat pump power supply.
-A 3-pole circuit breaker with common tripping of all phase conductors (tripping current according to Device Information) provides short-circuit protection, taking into consideration the design of the internal wiring.
+A 3pole circuit breaker with joint tripping of all outer conductors (trip current in accordance with device information) provides the short circuit protection taking into account the layout of the internal wiring.

-The relevant components in the heat pump receive internal overload protection.
+The relevant components in the heat pump contain an internal overload protection.